connect-bilal/react-design-patterns-starter/README.md

 - 🔧 Update global styles and themes in `src/styles/`
 - 🎨 Modify or extend atomic components in `src/common/`
 - 🧱 Create new features using the pre-defined folder structure and design patterns
-- 💄 Adjust CSS modules or add your preferred styling solution
 - 📖 Check the [Storybook documentation](https://storybook-react-design-patterns.vercel.app) to explore available components and see usage examples for each one

 ## 📦 Included Dependencies